Small Loaf Sourdough

 Your boule can be kept cut side down on a cutting board for up to 18 hours before the crust becomes too crisp.
 After 18 hours, I recommend transferring it to a bread bag.

 Your sourdough loaf can also be frozen.
-To freeze, cool the loaf to room temperature, then tightly wrap it in plastic wrap, slide it into a bread bag, seal it up and stick it in the freezer for 1-2 months.
+To freeze sourdough bread, cool the loaf to room temperature, then tightly wrap it in plastic wrap, slide it into a bread bag, seal it up and stick it in the freezer for 1-2 months.
 To use after freezing, remove the loaf from the freezer, unwrap and allow it to come to room temperature (1 -2 hours) before slicing and enjoying.

 More Sourdough + Sourdough Discard Recipes